Take a Quick Look

 Residency Requirement: Each student is required to attend two residency events.
 Dates and other event information are released annually.
 Seattle and Charlotte students will satisfy residency requirements through regional campus hybrid coursework.

-Complete five courses from the EDU 7000 level.
+Complete four courses from the EDU 7000 level.
 Below is a list of courses regularly offered as electives within the Doctor of Education program.

 Concentration in Higher Education Administration